 - If you’re looking to make banana bread or guacamole that afternoon, you want items that area already ripe; the clearance pile is where you’ll find bananas and avocadoes at peak ripeness.

 - The clearance pile is also a great place to snag, for example, bagged salads and other “convenience” foods whose price is ordinarily high.
 I won’t buy packaged salads regularly because their price point outweighs the time I save on prep; but if they’re on the clearance section, they can often be cheaper than buying the ingredients and prepping them myself.

 - I also love grabbing artisan breads from the clearance pile.
 Bread that’s at least a day old is really what you want for making French toast, PB&J French toast, or homemade croutons; so I’d just as soon let the store age it for me, and snag it for 50-75% off regular price.

 More Tips for Saving Money on Groceries – Tip #6: Don’t shop hungry!

 Never, EVER go shopping hungry!
 This is the #1 worst mistake you can make when grocery shopping.
 Going in on an empty stomach will leave you much more susceptible to impulse buys, purchasing excess snacks, and grabbing less healthy choices along the way.

 If you really have to squeeze a shopping trip in when you’re due for a meal, at least try to drink 16 oz. of water before you enter the store.
 Even better, carry around a healthy snack in your purse at all times, such as a small granola bar or bag of almonds.
 This can help to tide you over so you don’t overbuy on junk food.

-Shopping Tip #7: Compare prices BEFORE you shop
+Tips for Grocery Shopping On A Budget – Tip #7: Compare prices BEFORE you shop

 The final tip I have to help you save both time and money when grocery shopping is to compare store flyers and weekly sales before you even leave home, so you know you’re choosing the store with the best savings for what you need that week.